Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Call "Build Asset Bundle" command

 Now bring up the pop up context menu with a **right click on either of the prefabs** we want to include in the asset bundle (i.e. NOT the RedCube!)
-- Select **Build AssetBundles** (or on a Mac, **Build iOS AssetBundles**) from the pop up menu.
+- From the pop up menu, select **Build AssetBundles** for an Android asset bundle, or **Build iOS AssetBundles** for an iOS asset bundle.
 - Wait a bit - a window should pop up at least briefly as the bundle is built, saying "Building asset bundle ..."
 - Open up the **AssetBundles folder**:
   - You should see two new files with the name of your asset bundle.
   - IF NOT: **SAVE and close the entire project,**
-- Then open it again
+- ... then open the project again:
   - Are the files there now?
   - If not, try building the asset bundle again, and it should show up this time.
-- Click on your [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.
+- Click on your [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, BlueSphere.prefab and Capsule.prefab.

 - **SAVE!!!**
-- And close Unity.
+- Then close Unity.
 We now need to work directly with your hard drive and the Hidden Histories server.

 .
 ![CreateAssetBundle_BuildAssetBundle2](images/CreateAssetBundle_BuildAssetBundle2.png)